1,388 Early Intervention jobs in India

 Key Responsibilities:

-- Educate and train parents and caregivers on strategies to support their child's development and incorporate therapeutic techniques into daily routines.
+- Educate and empower families to support their child's development in daily routines.

-- Collaborate effectively with a multidisciplinary team, including therapists, educators, and medical professionals, to ensure coordinated care.
+- Collaborate with pediatricians, therapists, and other professionals to ensure a coordinated approach to care.

-- Stay current with best practices, research, and methodologies in early intervention and child development.
+- Stay current with research and best practices in early childhood development and intervention.

-- Participate in team meetings, case conferences, and professional development activities.
+- Participate in team meetings and professional development opportunities.

 Job Viewed